felixthomsen/felixthomsen.github.io/_pages/about.md

   - /about.html
 ---

-I live in Sydney and am completing a PhD in physics at the University of Sydney advised by [Stephen Bartlett](https://scholar.google.com.au/citations?user=eL6YI1wAAAAJ&hl=en).
-Prior to this I worked at [Q-CTRL](https://q-ctrl.com) as a quantum control engineer.
-I grew up in Germany and previously studied physics, computer science and mechatronic & space engineering at USyd.
+I live in Sydney and am completing a PhD in physics at the University of Sydney advised by [Stephen Bartlett](https://scholar.google.com.au/citations?user=eL6YI1wAAAAJ&hl=en) and [Andrew Doherty](https://scholar.google.com.au/citations?user=F3fXFXwAAAAJ&hl=en).
+I grew up in Germany and previously studied physics, computer science and engineering at USyd and UPenn.